 sapphire

-When submitting MPI jobs on the sapphire partition, it maybe advisable to use the --contiguous option for best communication performance if your code is topology sensitive.
+When submitting MPI jobs on the sapphire partition, it may be advisable to use the --contiguous option for best communication performance if your code is topology sensitive.
 Though all of the nodes are connected by Infiniband fabric, there are multiple switches routing the MPI traffic and Slurm will by default schedule you where ever it can find space.
 Thus your job may end up scattered across the cluster.
 The --contiguous option will ensure that the jobs are run on nodes that are adjacent to each other on the IB fabric.
 Be advised that using --contiguous will make your job pend longer, so only use it if you absolutely need it.

 shared